 Valtix Built IDS/IPS for the Cloud

 IDS/IPS is obviously relevant in the cloud.
 It is one of the foundational services offered by Valtix.
-With a cloud native security platform, a model based on Discover, Deploy, Defend, the ability to see beyond the traditional appliance-centric view, and efficient and automatic operations, Valtix meets and exceeds the above requirements.
+With a cloud-native security platform, a model based on Discover, Deploy, Defend, the ability to see beyond the traditional appliance-centric view, and efficient and automatic operations, Valtix meets and exceeds the above requirements.

-IDS/IPS is Not Only Relevant, But Required
+IDS/IPS in the Cloud is Not Only Relevant, But Required

 IDS/IPS is not only relevant in the cloud, but required for most enterprises.
 Increasingly, the need for Intrusion Detection and Prevention Systems (IDS/IPS) is not only designed for threat protection from outside (ingress security) but to also stop lateral movement of threats and to apply inspection on outbound traffic.